 Like everything knowledge is the key, the more you learn regarding brewing coffee at home the better you’ll be.
-If you’re not ready to put in a bit of leg-work and spruce up your coffee brewing technique maybe you’d be better off going back to instant coffee.
+If you’re not ready to put in a bit of legwork and spruce up your coffee brewing technique maybe you’d be better off going back to instant coffee (YUK!).

 What The Heck is a Coffee Bloom?

-…Still with me?
 So basically the coffee bloom allows the water to displace most of the CO2 which then essentially preps the coffee bed for a proper extraction.
-If you don’t see a coffee bloom it most likely means that your coffee isn’t fresh and most of the de-gassing (releasing of CO2) has already occurred and unfortunately along with that most of the flavor compounds within the beans will have also deteriorated.
+If you don’t see a coffee bloom, it most likely means that your coffee isn’t fresh and most of the degassing (releasing of CO2) has already occurred and unfortunately along with that most of the flavor compounds within the beans will have also deteriorated.

-The coffee bloom doesn’t “just happen” there are many variables that can play a role in the releasing of CO2 and in-turn can have a negative impact on your bloom.
-I have listed below a few of the factors that can impact the rate at which the CO2 can be lost the moment the coffee beans leave the coffee roaster, let’s take a closer look.
+The coffee bloom doesn’t “just happen” many variables can play a role in the releasing of CO2, and in-turn can have an adverse impact on your bloom.
+I have listed below a few of the factors that can influence the rate at which the CO2 can be lost the moment the coffee beans leave the coffee roaster, let’s take a closer look.

-Just like heat, dry humid storage conditions will allow for more CO2 to escape.
-Not only that, humid environments can also encourage fungus and mold to grow on your beans (not good).
+Just like heat, dry, humid storage conditions will allow for more CO2 to escape.
+Not only that, but humid environments can also encourage fungus and mold to grow on your beans (NOT good!).

 Different coffee roasts will have varying blooms.
-For example, dark roasts (such as those Italian roasts) will contain less CO2 when compared to the exact same coffee roasted at… let’s say the Full City level.
-So depending on how dark your roast is will affect how much gas will be released during the bloom stage, makes sense?
+For example, dark roasts (such as those Italian roasts) will contain less CO2 when compared to the same coffee roasted at the Full City level.

 The origin (where they were grown) of the whole coffee beans can also impact the bloom.
 Some coffee growing regions are known to have more out-gassing than other regions.